Courses

 SPAN 400 — Medieval Spanish Literature

-Focuses on different aspects of Medieval Spanish Literature.
-Topics previously offered have included Medieval Heroes, Saints and Sinners, The Image of Women, Love in Medieval Spain, Death and Dying.
+This course focuses on different aspects of Medieval Spanish Literature.
+Topics previously offered have included Medieval Heroes, Saints and Sinners, The Image of Women, Love in Medieval Spain, and Death and Dying.
 Conducted in Spanish.

 Prerequisite: SPAN 305 and SPAN 308 or SPAN 309.
 This course satisfies the Advanced Pre-Modern requirement for the Spanish Major.